-Open the modifer dialog and select the partial content button
+Open the Field Editor dialog and select the Text with replaced regions datasource

-The dialog changes to display the content.
-The top area shows modifiers configured on the part and the lower text area is used to select the sections of text to be modified.
-Select the section of text to be modified and click the + button to add a modifier.
+The dialog changes to display the content - the lower text area is used to select the sections of text to be modified.
+Select the section of text to be modified and click the add button (+) to add a modifier.